-Apply a range of different loads using the weights provided.
-Record the six strain gauge outputs for each load.
-These correspond to the gauges pointing in the x, y and 'angled' directions and mounted to the top and bottom surfaces of the beam.
+Record the six strain gauge outputs as you apply a range of different loads using the weights provided.
+The outputs correspond to the gauges pointing in the x, y and 'angled' directions and mounted to the top and bottom surfaces of the beam.